theolivenbaum/resin/README.md

 Resin includes APIs for

-- building queryable graphs from vectors
+- building a queryable space from embeddings
 - writing/analyzing/tokenizing/vectorizing documents
 - querying document collections using natural language or with the built-in query language
 - adding support for your favorite type of document format